ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/add-route-and-mapping.md

+In order to configure SCG to manage a microservice or API, we have to tell it what routes to manage.
+We do that by creating a route and then mapping that route to a particular Spring Cloud Gateway.
+Once the route and mapping are configured, the particular SCG instance will then direct requests to those routes to a particular service, and also apply configured filters and such to the routes.

 In this section we'll add a route and mapping to the existing gateway.
-That route will be configured to send traffic directed at scg/routed to httpbin.org.
+That route will be configured to send traffic directed at sct/routed to httpbin.org.

 ![route and mapping diagram](images/route-mapping1.jpg)